SEMICeu/documentation/datamodel.md

 Within this document the term data specification is used to refer to its core: **the semantic model**, i.e. the classes and properties with their semantic description.
 Besides this, and beyond the scope of this chapter, a data specification contains metadata about the document, a changelog, use case descriptions, context, conformance statements and more.

 First, an overview of the different data specification categories is presented.
 Understanding this categorisation helps the editors in their semantic model editing activity, as it provides an insight into the relationship between the generated artefacts and the expectations of consumers.
 The second part of this chapter discusses the [master data management](./glossary.md) of the data specification.
-It describes the approach how editors must construct the UML models (which is the chosen master data representation), to be processed by the toolchain."
+It describes the approach how editors must construct the UML models (which is the chosen master data representation), to be processed by the toolchain.

+The (software) implementation in the toolchain is not discussed in this chapter.
+Consult the chapters [artefact generation process](./artefact_generation.md) for insights on and pointers to the software used, and [toolchain](./toolchain.md) for understanding the automation exploiting GitHub.

 ## Data specification categories